tkinman-symetrix/ilitek_ld_tool/README.md

 - ```<i2c driver file node>``` For I2C interface only, should be /dev/ilitek_ctrl
 - ```<i2c addr>```  For I2C interface only, should be 41
 - ```<Hex path>```  Hex path to upgrade

-**NOTE:** Even if I2C is not used, arguments must exist or else the program will have a segmentation fault; fix possibly coming soon...

 ### Example
 ``` sudo ./ilitek_ld FWUpgrade USB V3 /dev/ilitek_ctrl 41 firmware.hex ```